 Basic Training Principles

-• Patience: Progress takes time; patience is key to building a trusting relationship.
+• Patient: Progress takes time and patience is the key to creating a relationship of trust.

-• Positive Reinforcement: Rewards for good behavior are more effective than punishment for bad behavior.
+• Positive Reinforcement Rewards for positive behaviors can be more effective than punishments for bad behavior.

 Training Techniques

-• Obedience Classes: Provides structured training and socialization opportunities.
+• Obedience classes: Provides structured training and opportunities for socialization.

 Professional Help

-• Choosing a Professional: Look for certified trainers or behaviorists with experience in dealing with similar issues.
+• Selecting a professional: Find accredited trainers or behaviorists with expertise in handling similar problems.

 Environmental Enrichment for Behavioral Health